opea-project/GenAIInfra/microservices-connector/README.md

 ### Introduction

-There are `2` components in this repo:
+There are two components in this repo:

-- 1. `manager`: controller manager to handle GMC CRD
+- `manager`: controller manager to handle GMC CRD
-- 2. `router`: route the traffic among the microservices defined in GMC
+- `router`: route the traffic among the microservices defined in GMC

 ### GMC build